On this page:

 In France, 119 people with CJD were among the 1,700 treated with pituitary hGH.
 The pattern of exposure to CJD in France is very different from the pattern in the United States.
 In France, people who received pituitary hGH in 1984 and 1985 appear to be at highest risk for CJD.
 We have learned from animal studies that when scientists injected a greater amount of CJD infectious agent into an animal, it took less time for CJD to develop.
 Because of the larger number of people with CJD and shorter times between treatment and CJD onset in France, the level of infection in French hormone was probably higher than in the U.S. hormone.
 The purification procedure used in France differed from that begun in 1977 in the United States.

 The United Kingdom has reported 75 people with CJD among 1,849 who received pituitary hGH.
-Experts have also found CJD in two people in Holland, two people in Brazil, and one each in Australia, Austria, Qatar, and Ireland.
-France, the United Kingdom, Holland, and Australia made their own hormone.
+Experts have also found CJD in two people in Holland, two people in Brazil, and one each in Austria, Qatar, and Ireland.
+France, the United Kingdom and Holland made their own hormone.
 The Brazilian patients got pituitary hGH from a U.S. lab that also made NHPP hormone before 1977.
 This was a different lab than the U.S. lab that made hormone for New Zealand.
 The Qatar patient received pituitary hGH made in France.
 The Austrian patient received pituitary hGH made by a pharmaceutical company.
 Four Australian women developed CJD after receiving other human pituitary hormones as fertility treatments.

 Are people treated with pituitary hGH at risk for other diseases or problems?